tud-cs/oss-collection/README.md

 For the logo, upload the logo to the `images/projects` folder and enter the relative URL to the logo in the `images/projects` folder.

-For the groups add the handle of your computer science group to the list.
+For the groups, add the handle of your research group to the list.

-If your computer science group does not exist yet, append this template to `cs-groups.yaml` and fill in your data:
+If your research group does not exist yet, append this template to `cs-groups.yaml` and fill in your data:
 ```yaml
 - name:
   handle:
   website:
 ```

+The following list presents open source software projects in which members of the Faculty of Computer Science at TU Dresden are involved.

 # Projects
 ### A 4-Approximation Algorithm for Min Max Correlation Clustering

 Research Group: [Chair of Machine Learning for Computer Vision](https://mlcv.inf.tu-dresden.de/index-de.html) (Founder)

-More information: Lorem ipsum dolor sit amet, consetetur sadipscing elitr, sed diam nonumy eirmod tempor invidunt ut labore et dolore magna aliquyam.
+More information: N/A

 License: N/A